The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Conclusions

 The binned analysis of eRASS1 galaxy cluster number counts alone yields tight bounds on the ULA relic density, especially in the two highest ULA mass bins within the exclusion region $\logm \in \{-27, -26\}$.
 This ULA mass range corresponds to physical scales (de Broglie wavelengths) of ULA BECs comparable to the typical galaxy cluster scales around $1$~Mpc to $10$~Mpc.
 The parameter space excluded by eRASS1 galaxy clusters in comparison to complementary probes is shown in Fig.~\ref{fig:exclusionregion}.
-In the mass range of $10^{-27.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-26.5}~\si{\electronvolt}$, the upper limit on the ULA relic density is $\oax < 0.0036$ of the total energy density of the Universe.
-Similarly, in the mass range of $10^{-26.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-25.5}~\si{\electronvolt}$, the ULA relic density is constrained to $\oax < 0.0084$ of the total energy density of the Universe.
-In the mass regime $10^{-32.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-27.5}~\si{\electronvolt}$, the ULA relic density is bound below $\oax < 0.027$.
+In the mass range of $10^{-27.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-26.5}~\si{\electronvolt}$, the upper limit on the ULA relic density is $\oax < 0.0036$ of the total energy density of the universe.
+Similarly, in the mass range of $10^{-26.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-25.5}~\si{\electronvolt}$, the ULA relic density is constrained to $\oax < 0.0084$ of the total energy density of the universe.
+The $m_\mathrm{a}=10^{-25}$~eV mass bin was excluded from the analysis due to a lack of modeling and statistical robustness in that particular bin.
+In the mass regime $10^{-32.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-27.5}~\si{\electronvolt}$, the ULA relic density is bound below $\oax \lesssim 0.055$.
 We conclude that the evolution of structure growth as observed by eRASS1 galaxy cluster number counts rules out ULAs as a significant contribution to the total dark matter density of the Universe.
 The constraints on the abundance at different confidence levels concerning a logarithmic ULA mass bin are presented in Fig.~\ref{fig:constraints_2D}.
 Overall, these results highlight the potential of cluster abundance measurements and the evolution of the growth of structure as a probe of ULAs.
-For the first time, we obtain constraints using cluster abundance in a redshift and scale regime complementary to the one probed by other cosmological probes.
+For the first time, we have obtained constraints using cluster abundance in a redshift and scale regime complementary to the one probed by other cosmological probes.